electrode-io/electrode-native/docs/cli/cauldron/regen-container.md

 **Default**  Lists all non-released native application versions from the Cauldron and  prompts you to choose one.
 **Example** `ern cauldron regen-api -d MyNativeApp:android:1.0.0`

-`--force/-f`

-* Bypass compatibility checks and force update native dependencies versions.
-**Caution**  Before using the `--force/-f` option, be sure that you can bypass compatibility checks.
+`--fullRegen`

+* Performs a complete Container generation even if there was no native dependencies changes.

 #### Remarks